-- Use Norton Power Eraser, which uses a more intensive method to scan your computer in order to detect more complex threats that a traditional antivirus program can’t detect.
+- Download and run Norton Power Eraser, a free virus and malware removal tool which uses a more intensive method to scan your computer to detect more complex threats than what some traditional antivirus programs can detect.

-You can use Norton Support: Live Chat, which is the fastest way to solve your issue.
+You can use Norton Support: Live Chat, which is the fastest first step towards solving your issue.

 Request help via Norton’s phone support.

-Additionally, you can stay up-to-date on the most current threats and scams on the Official Norton Protection Blog.
+Additionally, you can stay up-to-date on the most current threats and scams on the Norton Internet Security Center blog.

 Try Norton 360 FREE 30-Day Trial* - Includes Norton Secure VPN